ratheeshaditya/thesis/README.md

 }
 ```

-### `prepare_trajectories_NTU.py`

-This script is to remove short trajectories and prepare them into train and test datasets.
+The script also removes short trajectories and prepare them into train and test datasets.
 It loads the pickled .dat files and splits them into 80% and 20%.

 These are them saved as `trajectories_train_NTU_2D.dat` and `trajectories_test_NTU_2D.dat` in `/home/s2435462/HRC/data/`